Mindfulness Meditation Offerings from ComForCare in Lower Bucks County, PA

-Mindfulness Meditation Can Be Taught In Senior Communities: It’s never too late to learn to practice mindfulness.
-Teaching mindfulness meditation in senior communities can help improve resident health and feelings of connectedness.
+- Mindfulness Meditation in Senior Communities: It’s never too late to learn to practice mindfulness.
+Experiencing mindfulness meditation in senior communities can help improve resident health and feelings of connectedness.

-Family And Professional Caregivers Can Benefit Too: Caregivers who provide senior care can benefit from Mindfulness Meditation.
+- Family And Professional Caregiver Benefits: Caregivers who provide senior care can benefit from Mindfulness Meditation.
 A recent study found that meditation is a great way for caregivers to relieve stress, fight depression, and feel better overall in their very stressful line of work.

-Meditation Changes Dementia Patient’s Reactions to Caregiver’s Emotions: People with dementia retain the full range of human emotions, often until the end-of-life.
-They are happy and excited when good things happen.
-They are scared and angry when bad things happen.
-They can accurately read facial expressions, the tone, speed, and pitch of the voice, and others’ body language.
-If a caregiver has tension showing on their face, people with dementia will pick up on that emotion and interpret that as how the caregiver feels about them or what they are about to do with them.
-This kind of unguarded emotional baggage can trigger difficult behavior in clients with dementia.
+- Meditation Changes Dementia Patient’s Reactions to Caregiver’s Emotions: People with dementia retain the full range of human emotions, often until the end-of-life.
+They can accurately read facial expressions; the tone, speed, and pitch of the voice; and others’ body language.
+Meditation can help them accept these emotional stimuli more calmly.

 Now Offering Mindfulness Meditation Training

-Daniel Surkin, owner and operator of ComForCare Home Care in Lower Bucks County, has been studying Mindfulness Meditation since the spring of 2007.
+Daniel Surkin, co-owner and operator of ComForCare Home Care in Lower Bucks County, has been studying Mindfulness Meditation since 2007.
 His qualifications stem from extensive studies at The Penn Program for Mindfulness.
-Daniel completed the two year Meditation Teacher Training Program at the ClearLight Meditation Institute.
+Daniel completed the two-year Meditation Teacher Training Program at the ClearLight Meditation Institute.